 **Unknown history**

-Many adoptive parents have limited or incomplete medical histories for their child.
-You may not know whether there is a family history of bedwetting (which is strongly genetic — research suggests a 77% likelihood when both biological parents were late to achieve dryness).
-You may not know how toileting was managed before adoption, whether previous carers used pull-ups consistently, or whether the child had any episodes of dry nights before coming to you.
+Many adoptive parents have limited or incomplete medical histories.
+You may not know if there is a family history of bedwetting (which is strongly genetic—research suggests a 77% likelihood if both biological parents achieved dryness late).
+You might not know how toileting was managed before adoption or if previous carers used pull-ups consistently.

-This absence of history does not change day-to-day management, but it does matter when assessing what is “normal” for your child.
-Without a baseline, the usual question of “is this primary or secondary bedwetting?” may be unanswerable.
+While this absence of history does not change day-to-day management, it matters when assessing what is normal for your child.
+Without a baseline, determining whether bedwetting is primary or secondary may be difficult.

-Chronic early stress — whether from neglect, abuse, bereavement, or disrupted attachment — affects the developing nervous system.
-This can influence bladder control in several ways: altered arousal patterns during sleep, heightened cortisol responses, and disrupted signalling between brain and bladder.
-Bedwetting following adoption or placement is not unusual, and in some cases represents secondary bedwetting — a return to wetting after a period of dryness — triggered by the transition itself.
+Chronic early stress—due to neglect, abuse, bereavement, or disrupted attachment—affects the developing nervous system.
+This can influence bladder control through altered sleep arousal patterns, heightened cortisol responses, and disrupted brain-bladder signalling.
+Bedwetting following adoption or placement is common and can be a form of secondary bedwetting—returning to wetting after a period of dryness—triggered by transition.

-If your child was dry before placement and has started wetting since, that warrants a conversation with your GP or paediatrician.
-It does not automatically indicate a medical problem, but it is worth flagging.
-You can read more about how stress-triggered bedwetting works and whether it resolves.
+If your child was dry before placement and has started wetting since, consult your GP or paediatrician.
+It does not automatically indicate a medical problem but should be flagged.
+More about stress-related bedwetting can be found here: /bedwetting-started-after-a-stressful-event-is-it-linked-and-will-it-stop-.

 **Shame and trust**

-Some adopted children have experienced shame, punishment, or ridicule around toileting from previous carers.
-They may anticipate the same from you.
-This makes how you respond to wet beds — tone, language, body language — more significant than it might otherwise be.
-A child who has learned that wetting means trouble will not tell you they are wet.
-They may hide wet bedding, try to manage it alone, or become anxious at bedtime.
+Some adopted children have experienced shame, punishment, or ridicule around toileting.
+They may anticipate similar reactions from you.
+This makes your tone, language, and body language crucial.
+A child who has learned that wetting means trouble may hide wet bedding or manage it alone, becoming anxious at bedtime.

-Building a matter-of-fact, calm response is not just good practice — for some adopted children, it is actively reparative.
-How you talk about bedwetting shapes whether your child feels safe coming to you when it happens.
+A calm, matter-of-fact response is not just good practice—it can be actively reparative.
+How you discuss bedwetting influences whether your child feels safe to tell you when it happens: /how-to-talk-about-bedwetting-without-shame-or-embarrassment/.

 **Attachment and regression**

-Regression — returning to younger developmental behaviours — is common in children adjusting to a new family.
-Bedwetting can be part of this.
-It is not manipulation or testing boundaries; it is a stress response in a developing nervous system.
-The child is not choosing to wet the bed any more than a child with primary nocturnal enuresis is.
+Regression—returning to younger behaviours—is common when children adjust to a new family.
+Bedwetting can be part of this response.
+It is not manipulation or testing boundaries; it reflects stress in a developing nervous system.
+The child is not choosing to wet the bed any more than a child with primary nocturnal enuresis.

 **What Is Not Different**

-The practical management of bedwetting is the same regardless of family structure.
-The right product, the right bedding protection, and a calm overnight routine are the same whether your child is biological or adopted.
-A few things worth stating plainly:
+The practical management of bedwetting remains the same regardless of family structure.
+The right product, bedding protection, and a calm routine are essential whether your child is biological or adopted.
+Key points include:

-• Pull-ups and night protection are not a punishment — they are a practical solution, and there is no evidence that using them delays dryness.
+– Pull-ups and night protection are not punishments—they are practical solutions.
+There is no evidence they delay dryness.

-• Bedwetting alarms work on neurological conditioning, not willpower.
-They require a child who is motivated and emotionally ready — worth bearing in mind if your child is in an early adjustment phase.
+– Bedwetting alarms work on neurological conditioning, not willpower.
+They require motivation and readiness, especially in early adjustment phases.

-• Lifting (waking a child to toilet during the night) is a management strategy, not a treatment.
-It may reduce wet nights without building continence independently.
+– Lifting (waking a child to go to the toilet at night) is a management strategy, not a treatment.
+It may reduce wet nights but does not promote independence.

 **Practical Priorities for Adoptive Parents**